A Solution to Job Hunting Struggles?

 If you’re already pursuing a business career, you can also enroll in any of the business-related programs to enhance your knowledge in other areas of business.
 These include accounting, business administration, human resources, and so on.
 This way, you can carry on with your own business while simultaneously training yourself to be a better entrepreneur.
 Other careers that are within the business sphere include loan officers, insurance appraisers, purchasing agents and many others.

 Again, the duration of vocational courses on electronic, engineering, and mechanics would vary according to the kind of program you choose.
 Such programs can lead you into positions of electrical and electronics engineer technicians, subway and streetcar operators, electrical power-line installers and repairers, aerospace engineering and operations technicians, air conditioning mechanics, audio and video technicians…the list goes on.
 Like many other programs in different fields, engineering/mechanical programs also offer training certificates or associate degrees.
+You can also consider getting a ms in engineering management as well.

 5. Personal Care